Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Common search spaces from the literature

 \section{Common search spaces from the literature}

-In \secref{sub:hierarchical_nb201}, we demonstrated how to construct the popular NAS-Bench-201 search space within our algebraic search space design, and below we show how to reconstruct the following popular search spaces: DARTS search space \citep{liu-iclr19a}, Auto-DeepLab search space \citep{liu2019auto}, hierarchical cell search space \citep{liu2017hierarchical}, Mobile-net search space \citep{tan2019mnasnet}, and hierarchical random graph generator search space \citep{ru2020neural}.
-For implementation details we refer to the respective works.
+In \cref{sub:hierarchical_nb201}, we demonstrated how to construct the hierarchical NAS-Bench-201 search space, that subsumes the cell-based NAS-Bench-201 search space \citep{dong-iclr20a}, with our search space design framework.
+Below, we first provide a best practice guide to design search spaces and then show how to also define the following popular search spaces from the literature: NAS-Bench-101 search space \citep{ying-icml19a}, DARTS search space \citep{liu-iclr19a}, Auto-DeepLab search space \citep{liu2019auto}, hierarchical cell search space \citep{liu2017hierarchical}, Mobile-net search space \citep{tan2019mnasnet}, and hierarchical random graph generator search space \citep{ru2020neural}.
+For more details on the search spaces, please refer to the respective works.